 How to Make Southern Smothered Potatoes

-STEP ONE: Prepare the Ingredients
+STEP 1: Prepare the Ingredients

 Peel and dice the Yukon Gold potatoes into ⅛-inch thick pieces.
 Thinly slice the Vidalia onion.

-STEP TWO: Sauté the Onions
+STEP 2: Sauté the Onions

 In a cast iron skillet over medium heat, melt bacon grease and add a knob of butter.
 Add the sliced Vidalia onion and sauté until they turn translucent and slightly caramelized.

-STEP THREE: Add Potatoes and Seasonings
+STEP 3: Add Potatoes and Seasonings

 Add the diced Yukon Gold potatoes to the skillet with the onions.
 In a small bowl, combine flour, garlic powder, Herbs de Provence, kosher salt, and pepper.
 Sprinkle the seasoning mixture over the potatoes and onions, ensuring an even coating.

-STEP FOUR: Simmer and Cook
+STEP 4: Simmer and Cook

 Pour most of the chicken broth into the skillet, carefully stirring to distribute the seasoning.
 Reserve ½ cup to use only if needed.